bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 ret
 {% endhighlight %}

-Looks like this should work.
-There is no SSE here, but it should work Now all I need is to assemble this, and generate the byte code.
+There is no SSE here, but it should work.
+Now all I need is to assemble this, and generate the byte code.
 I used gcc for this.
 I generate the .o file, and dump it's disassembly into a text file